 Amennorhea is the absence of menstruation.
 Basically, it means that you don’t have a period.

 Primary Amennorhea is when someone hasn’t menstruated, but has reached the age of 15.
+There are a few different reasons for this that will need to diagnosed by a doctor.

 Secondary Amennorhea is if someone has had a period, but has missed it three times in a row for some reason.
 The most common reason for this is pregnancy.
+However, there are certainly other medical conditions that can cause this not related to being pregnant.

-Learn more here: Facts about Amennorhea.
+Learn more about this menstrual disorder here: Facts about Amennorhea.

 Amennorhea and Pregnancy: How are they Related?